 If your business or web presence depends on having your website stay up, run fast and efficiently, be able to handle large amounts of traffic, and get any issues or problems taken care of quickly and without delay, then the higher cost of managed WordPress hosting may be easily justified.

 As already mentioned, another way of looking at the cost of managed WordPress hosting is that it actually costs less to get a premium dedicated hosting service than hiring a system administrator with technical expertise to look after the hosting and management of your website on a regular hosting plan.

 It may be worth paying the extra dollars, therefore, to have an expert look after technical areas like web security, upgrades, updates, maintenance, troubleshooting, and provide you with the management and support your site needs, leaving you or your clients free to focus on important areas like content creation, online marketing, and growing your business.

 Although managed WordPress hosting might seem like a luxury at this point (especially if you’re just starting out and cost is one of your main considerations), if your business does or will depend on having a reliable and effective digital presence (which business doesn’t nowadays?) and your web presence does or will rely on WordPress (as one-third of all CMS sites do), then this is something you’ll eventually need if you intend on effectively scaling your business.
 Security, performance, and general maintenance of WordPress sites takes time and you’re going to find you have less and less of it as competing projects and business initiatives take priority.

-To learn more about WPMU DEV’s managed WordPress hosting services, check out our Fully Dedicated WordPress Hosting (with 3 hosted sites included) or Enterprise WordPress Hosting for serious white-glove WordPress hosting on the latest cloud technology.
+To learn more about WPMU DEV’s managed WordPress hosting services, check out our Fully Dedicated WordPress Hosting or Enterprise WordPress Hosting for serious white-glove WordPress hosting on the latest cloud technology.